-During this virtual workshop, our experts will guide you through how to craft a competitive SBIR/STTR proposal that meets the unique requirements of the NIH.
+During this online workshop, our experts will guide you through how to craft a competitive SBIR/STTR proposal that meets the unique requirements of the NIH.

-- How to approach key sections of the proposal
+• How to approach key sections of the proposal, including commercialization plans

-- Common pitfalls and how to avoid them
+• Common pitfalls and how to avoid them, and more

-The SBIR/STTR Workshop is a three-part course.
+The SBIR/STTR Workshop is a four-part course.
 Please refer to the schedule below for details on each part.
-Attendees only need to register once to automatically enroll in all three parts of the workshop.
+Attendees only need to register once to automatically enroll in all four parts of the workshop.

 NIH SBIR/STTR Proposal Preparation Workshop Part 1